Punyamittal/MediCURE/README.md

 #Sleep model project

-In this project i ML(RandomForestClassifier) to predit the sleep quality based on the factors ( lifestyle)
+In this project the ML model (RandomForestClassifier) to predit the sleep quality based on the factors ( lifestyle)

 #Files
 - Sleep_model.py (main script)